 n., (CD) A type of single-sided, optical digital medium that is capable of storing approximately 700 megabytes of digital data on one continuous, microscopic, spiral track or groove that is cut and read by a laser beam.
 Its logical format specifications are governed by the ISO 9660 and 13490 standards.
-See also: digital videodisc; non-volatile storage; optical disk.
+[Computer and Information Sciences]